AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/lifetime-rev-cohort-analysis.md

 ## How is this calculated?

 There are two simple inputs to this calculation: how many members are in the `cohort` (which never changes), and how much revenue those members generated in the given period.
 To determine the members in the `cohort`, we count the number of users who were acquired in the period in question.
 An acquisition can be a first purchase, account creation, newsletter sign up, or some other event.
 The `revenue` calculation is a bit more complicated.
-We want to sum revenue for orders that were placed by members of this `cohort` and took place within a fixed time period from their acquisition date (i.e., the first three months).
+We want to sum revenue for orders that were placed by members of this `cohort` and took place within a fixed time period from their acquisition date (for example, the first three months).
 Finally, we divide the revenue by the number of members in the `cohort` for each time period in the chart and add this value cumulatively over time.

 ## What are the variations of this chart?